-Table 10 summarizes baseline demographic and credit characteristics for our national and counseled samples.
-There are no differences in gender, age, or estimated income between consumers who obtained forbearances and those who did not in the national sample, and differences in gender and age were modest in the counseled samples.
-Estimated household incomes were higher for the counseled sample consumers who received forbearances, and estimated debt-to-income ratios were higher in both samples among those who received forbearances.
+Table 10 summarizes baseline demographic and credit characteristics for members of our national and counseled samples who had baseline credit data as of Q4 2019.
+There are no material differences in gender, age, or estimated income between consumers who obtained forbearances and those who did not in the national sample, and differences in gender and age were modest in the counseled samples.
+Estimated household incomes were higher for the counseled sample consumers who received forbearances, and estimated debt-to-income ratios were higher in both samples among those who received forbearances.71

-Turning to credit characteristics, consumers with forbearances in national sample had slightly lower credit scores at baseline than consumers who did not receive forbearances.
-However, in the counseled sample, consumers with forbearances had credit scores that were 20 to 30 points higher at baseline than consumers who did not receive forbearances.
+Turning to credit characteristics, consumers with forbearances in the national sample had slightly lower credit scores at baseline than consumers who did not receive forbearances.
+However, in the counseled sample, consumers with forbearances had credit scores that were about 30 points higher at baseline than consumers who did not receive forbearances.
 Relatedly, in both the national and counseled samples, consumers who obtained forbearances had stronger credit performance (as of Q4 2019) than consumers who did not obtain forbearances.
 Consumers who subsequently received forbearances in 2020 or 2021 were less likely to have delinquent or derogatory trades, trades with a charge off, and trades in collections as Q4 2019.
 Furthermore, the average balances on trades charged off, derogatory, or in collections as of Q4 2019 were smaller for consumers who subsequently obtained forbearances compared to those who did not.
 This indicates that consumers who were already severely behind on credit cards prior to the onset of the pandemic (in Q4 2019) sought (or were offered) credit card forbearances at a lower rate than consumers who were current on their credit card trades prior to the onset of the pandemic.